19 Brand Activation Ideas To Connect With Your Target Audience

 When you get down to it, why does anybody buy anything?
 Because it solves a problem.
 To raise awareness for your company, provide your audience with solutions to their challenges.
 Vitaminwater expertly incorporated this tactic into their WayHome Music Festival event strategy by building a human car wash.
 What problem does every summer festival attendee deal with?
 The heat.
 By creating a fun misting station, Vitaminwater solved this issue while promoting its brand.

 4. Give Your Audience What They Want: Durango Boots

 Source: Boots and Hearts

 One of the more creative brand activation examples on this list, Innocent Drinks helped grow company awareness by opening a popup bar with only one way to order: share a picture on social media and tag it with the brand’s unique emoji hashtag.
-By capitalizing on the emoji trend, Innocent was able to draw millennial customers into their tiki-themed “Coconut Watering Hole” and promote their beverages.
+By capitalizing on the emoji trend, Innocent could draw millennial customers into their tiki-themed “Coconut Watering Hole” and promote their beverages.

 Source: Museum Hack

-The history of your company; where, why, and how your brand got started, is important.
+The history of your company — where, why, and how your brand got started —is important.
 It can help consumers better connect with your organizational values and build trust with them.
 But rather than simply telling their audience their story, Bloomingdale’s created an interactive scavenger hunt.
 Attendees learned about the unique history of the store while completing fun tasks.
-As a bonus, many photos taken during the event were posted to social media, giving Bloomingdale’s extra press.
+As a bonus, many photos taken during the event were posted to social media, giving extra press to Bloomingdale’s.